greenhousecode/create-meh-app/README.md

 # Create MEH App

-> Quickly scaffolds a new MEH project by setting up linting, formatting and deployment.
+> Quickly scaffolds a new MEH project by setting up linting, formatting and automatic deployment.

 ## Features